fxnlabs/function-public-docs/function-network/faq/FAQ.md

 1.  **Will there be points?
 If so, how do points work, and what are they used for?**

-    * Before on-chain rewards, Function may institute a points system.
+    * Before onchain rewards, Function may institute a points system.
 Points would represent **engagement and contributions** within the network and **may be redeemable for rewards, governance influence, or airdrops in the future**.
 Please see our [Terms & Conditions](https://www.function.network/tos.txt) for more details.

     **➡️ How can I earn points?**

     * Using Function Network may make you eligible for points.
 Engage with **AI inference**, stake FUNC, provide compute power, or **use Function Chat** to qualify.
 2. **What's the difference between Points and rewards?**

-* Rewards are on-chain incentives (in the form of FUNC) for performing actions that benefit Function Network.
+* Rewards are onchain incentives (in the form of FUNC) for performing actions that benefit Function Network.
-* Points represent **engagement and contributions** but not necessarily on-chain rewards.
-Points **may** make you eligible for future on-chain incentives like airdrops.
+* Points represent **engagement and contributions** but not necessarily onchain rewards.
+Points **may** make you eligible for future onchain incentives like airdrops.

 3.  **When will airdrops be distributed?**